-- A Scholarship Committee consisting of retired International Vice President Edward Power (Chairman), International Vice Presidents Joseph Maloney and Lawrence McManamon, retired International Vice Presidents David Haggerty, Alexander MacDonald and James Pressley, retired local lodge officer Ernest Dorsey, and General Counsel Michael Stapp, or his designee, will review applications and select the winners.
+- A Scholarship Committee consisting of International Vice President Lawrence McManamon (Chairman), retired International Vice Presidents David Haggerty, Alexander MacDonald, Joseph Maloney, and James Pressley, retired local lodge officer Ernest Dorsey, and General Counsel Michael Stapp, or his designee, will review applications and select the winners.
 The International President will appoint successors or substitutes to members of this Committee as may be necessary.

 - The online scholarship application and all additional information required by the scholarship application must be submitted no later than March 1st.
 The Scholarship Committee reserves the right to change, delete, or add to the scholarship application, as may be necessary, in a nondiscriminatory and uniform manner.

 - The winners will be selected by the Scholarship Committee on the basis of such factors as academic achievement, career goals, extracurricular activities, outside school activities and a typed essay on a subject to be determined by the Scholarship Committee.

 - The selection of the scholarship winners by the Scholarship Committee is final and binding on all applicants.

 - The scholarship awards will be transmitted directly to the financial aid office of the accredited college or university, which the winners will attend.